jithinsisaac/DBMS-Expt-3/README.md

 ### Laboratory Experiment No. 3

 ### Objective
-To implement Data Manipulation Language (DML) SQL commands, Insert, Manipulate & Delete data in database tables
+To implement Data Manipulation Language (DML) SQL commands; Insert, Manipulate & Delete data in database tables; Connect to a RDS instance on AWS

 ### Tools used
 - Software: